 Passion and partisanship

 The standing orders contain detailed provisions designed to restrain questioners from giving unnecessary information or introducing or inviting argument and thereby initiating a debate.
-Each question is subject to a 30 second time limit.
+Each question is subject to a 30 second time limit, except for questions by non-aligned Members which are subject to a 45 second time limit.
 In addition to these specific rules, the content of questions must comply with the general rules applying to the content of speeches.

 The standing orders and practice of the House have been criticised in that the restrictions applying to the form and content of questions do not apply correspondingly to answers; for instance, the standing orders do not prevent Ministers from introducing argument into their answers.
 The only provisions in the standing orders which deal explicitly with answers are the requirement that an answer shall be directly relevant to the question, and the time limit of three minutes per answer.